paramsen/torch-android-build-box/README.md

 This Vagrant Box provisions an Ubuntu 14.04 64bit VM with Android SDK/NDK, correct cmake version and other dependencies.
 After provisioning it builds Torch and torch-android.
 Finally you can find the built binaries, headers and lua-lib in `./mounted`.
 Depending on available computation power the build time will be between 15min-2h.

+You can use this to build `torch-android` on all platforms supported by VirtualBox; Windows, OSX, Linux etc.

 ## Config (speed up build time)

 In the Vagrantfile you can edit available RAM and CPUs, increase these as much as your computer can afford.